Edox86/HTB-Writeups/RAuth/RAuth.md

 ---
 ## ✅ Challenges Encountered / Lessons Learned

-- Rust binaries have tons of internal symbols and noise, but keeping debug info helps.
+- I had never reversed a file written in Rust before (Rust binaries have tons of internal symbols and noise), so this required some studying, but above all, a great deal of learning.

-- Salsa20 usage is obvious once you recognize naming patterns.

-- Even when binary prints a fake flag, memory inspection and dynamic debugging reveal real password path.
+- Also I had also never seen an implementation of Salsa20 before.

 - The hosted server often uses raw TCP—not HTTP.
 Always check protocol first!

 ---